 While Powerline’s appearance is influenced by Bobby Brown’s signature look of the late 80’s/early 90’s, Tevin’s voice has reminded viewers of the late Prince or king of pop Michael Jackson.
 Either way, the hodgepodge of influences is straight out of the early 90’s.

 Overall, A Goofy Movie is a fun watch even today, and becomes ever more nostalgic as time passes.
 If you want to relive the magic yourself, it’s available on digital platforms like iTunes and Movies Anywhere, as well as on DVD.
-The 2019 Blu-Ray release of both the first and second movies are Disney Movie Club exclusives.
+The 2019 Blu-Ray (paid links) release of both the first and second movies are Disney Movie Club exclusives.

 I hope this article brought back some good memories.
 Until next time!